proitm/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 ## Buildpacks or why previous section is so short
 If you are curious, why application deployment described in the previous section is so short and where are dependencies installation and lots of other stuff, this section is for you.

-So what is exactly **buildpack** and what black magic it does?
+So what exactly is a **buildpack** and what kind black magic it does?

 **Buildpack** is a bunch of scripts for building container image.

-So what Dokku does is exactly determining what buildpack is required for your application and building a new contanier for your project.
+So what Dokku does is, determining exactly which buildpack is required for your application and build a new contanier for your project.
 As the result you have a very high level of isolation for your applications and an awesome orchestration solution.
 Notice, that Dokku is compatible with Heroku buildpacks.

 But what if Dokku doesn't determine a buildpack for your application correctly?